Alien501/CoalWorks-Web/README.md

 ![ER Diagram](https://github.com/Alien501/sih-coal-work/blob/main/client/src/assets/documentation/coalWorks-ER-Diagram.png)

 **Description:**
-The ER Diagram provides a detailed view of the data model for CoalWorks.
+The ER Diagram provides a detailed view of the data model for MineWorks.
 It maps out the entities, their attributes, and the relationships between them, showcasing how data is structured and organized within the system.

 **Key Points:**